mrOranger/Javascript/Typescript/README.md

 }
 ```

-which is, of course, a shorter and simplier way to implement our function.
+which is, of course, a shorter and simpler way to implement our function.

 ### Functions & Functions Type